"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 2 Chronicles 5:12 - ...and the Levites who were the singers, all those of Asaph and Heman and Jeduthun, with their sons and their brethren, stood at the east end of the altar, clothed in white linen, having cymbals, stringed instruments and harps, and with them one hundred and twenty priests sounding with trumpets.

 Take note, that several of the characteristics of the elders also describe other believers from different dispensations.
-For example, the Tribulation saints will also reign with Christ in His Kingdom on Earth (Revelation 20:4), are redeemed by the blood of the Lamb (Revelation 12:11), and will wear white (Revelation 7:14).
+For example, the Tribulation saints will also reign with Christ in His kingdom on the earth (Revelation 20:4), are redeemed by the blood of the Lamb (Revelation 12:11), and will wear white (Revelation 7:14).
 However, Scripture shows that only believers in the body of Christ, the Church, will be given judicial authority from the Lord (Matthew 19:28, 1 Corinthians 6:2-3).
 The Church is also the only body of believers promised crowns for their works.

-The crowns are made of gold.
+The crowns are gold.
 Recall from Revelation 1:13, gold can represent holiness and purity, as it retains all of its qualities when tested in fire (Job 23:10).
 The tabernacle was holy, which is why many of the items in it were gold (Exodus 28:36, Exodus 39:30, Hebrew 9:3-4).
 Gold can also be associated with kingship, as illustrated throughout the Old Testament, with the great amounts of gold bestowed to many of Israel's kings.
 As discussed in Revelation 1:6, Paul calls the Church body a pure or "chaste virgin" betrothed to Christ (2 Corinthians 11:2), and later the "Bride" and "Wife" of Christ (Revelation 19:7, 21:9).
-As the spouse of the "King of kings" (Revelation 19:16), the Church saints are royal heirs to the Kingdom, so it makes sense for the elders who represent the church to wear gold crowns that symbolize puirity and kingship.
+As the spouse of the "King of kings" (Revelation 19:16), the Church saints are royal heirs to the kingdom, so it makes sense for the elders who represent the church to wear gold crowns that symbolize purity and kingship.

 The Greek word translated as "crown" is "stephanos," which was the type of crown given as a reward to the victors in athletic events, such as the Olympics.
 Recall from our study on the seven churches in Revelation 2-3, that Christ has claimed victory by overcoming the world.
 Believers overcome the world through His victory: